Utilizing Low Shape Factor Elastomers

 For most common shapes, shape factor is generally defined as:

 The average loaded surface area is the average of the upper and lower surface areas supporting the payload.
 The bulging surface area is the surface area free to bulge perpendicularly to the load.

 The stability of an elastomer can become compromised below a certain shape factor as the material becomes increasingly tall and narrow.
 Some elastomer manufacturers recommend staying above a shape factor of 0.3 in order to prevent buckling – an issue that can cause the supported equipment to topple over.

 When designing the ViscoRing™ elastomer utilized in the Carbide Base footers, a shape factor of 0.17 was planned.
 This was chosen in order to push the resonance frequency low enough so that the lowest audible frequencies could be effectively isolated.

 The blue curve shows the same ViscoRing™ placed in the housing of the upper portion of the Carbide Base footer.
-A relatively linear increase in strain or vertical deformation with an application of stress or weight was observed.
+A relatively linear increase in vertical deformation with an application of weight was observed.
 The material was not buckling as intended.
 The stiffness of the material eventually beings to gradually increase with increased stress as more of the unloaded surface area is braced.
 This desirably increased the maximum weight supporting ability of the material.